jessepav/lacygoill-wiki-backup/anki/anki.md

 You can also drag and drop `bar` inside `foo` from the deck list.
 But in general, the drag and drop is less accurate.

----
+## What does this feature allow me to do?

-This feature allows you to organize decks into a tree.
+Organizing decks into a tree of arbitrarily nested subdecks.

 ##
 # Which cards will be shown, if I select the deck